- Home

 Introduction

-ONLYOFFICE Workspace is a free version of collaborative system developed to manage documents, projects, customer relationship and email correspondence, all in one place.
+ONLYOFFICE Workspace Community is a free version of collaborative system developed to manage documents, projects, customer relationship and email correspondence, all in one place.

-ONLYOFFICE Workspace is shipped as an automatic installation script for Linux operating systems with Docker installed.
-The script will set up Docker containers with all the components necessary for ONLYOFFICE Workspace correct work and is easy to run, manage and update.
+ONLYOFFICE Workspace Community is shipped as an automatic installation script for Linux operating systems with Docker installed.
+The script will set up Docker containers with all the components necessary for ONLYOFFICE Workspace Community correct work and is easy to run, manage and update.

-This guide will show you how to install ONLYOFFICE Workspace to your machine using the provided Docker script.
-Alternatively, you can run this script and select an option to install ONLYOFFICE Workspace from RPM/DEB packages.
+This guide will show you how to install ONLYOFFICE Workspace Community to your machine using the provided Docker script.
+Alternatively, you can run this script and select an option to install ONLYOFFICE Workspace Community from RPM/DEB packages.

 System requirements